Why

 The new price on the Uno had risen to around the hundred pound mark, which apparently was fair value, the "proper price".
 Being naturally curious about these things, we asked how come the original deals had been so good.
 Steve explained that the banks and finance houses who finance or fund the vehicles use employ actuaries to calculate future retained vehicle values, taking into account age and mileage.
 These are then fed into spreadsheets together with the cost price, interest rate costs, and many other variables.
 From this, the funding company calculates the monthly rental or hire costs to meet its profit targets.

-Manufacturers give various discount levels to major buyers, and dealers may have over-committed to volumes thereby having surplus vehicles to sell at a marginal loss in order to qualify for volume discounts on their entire period's purchases.
+volume discounts on their entire period's purchases.
 Other factors affecting price may be guaranteed residual value levels at 2 or 3 year age levels, dependent on mileage.
 These may be designed to discourage the new cars being flooded onto the market too soon and depressing retail prices.
 Some of the discounts may be to keep production flowing ahead of anticipated or announced new models, or may be to stimulate initial sales of a new model.

 Banks and other financial companies purchasing cars to lease can often charge full depreciation on their assets (stock) and obtain early tax relief.
 These savings are included in the actuarial calculations, and work through to the final price, saving the consumer money.